 Night vision issues are typically caused by a number of reasons:

-- Poor night vision can be caused by a lack of nutrients or vitamin deficiencies
+- A lack of nutrients or vitamin deficiencies

-Source: Zadok D, Levy Y, Glovinsky Y. The effect of anthocyanosides in a multiple oral dose on night vision.
+Source: Zadok D, Levy Y, Glovinsky Y. The effect of anthocyanosides in multiple oral doses on night vision.
 Eye 1999;13:734 6.